 This article caught my attention because it is about a question that does regard us all: do we still need our brick-and-mortar offices?

 I should in principle be able to relate to the author because we both graduated from high school in the same year.
 The author and I are both not millennials, we are generation X. Generation X-ers are usually easy-going people, research describes us as „active, happy, and achieving a work-life balance”.
-Our cohort has been credited “with entrepreneurial tendencies”, and we were the last generation in the West for whom attending university was broadly speaking “financially remunerative”.
+Our cohort has been credited “with entrepreneurial tendencies”, and we were the last generation in the Western world for whom attending university was broadly speaking “financially remunerative”.

 The author is looking at the new work-from-home (WFH) scheme that every one of us goes through.

 The Starting Point: Yes, We Can Do It